r2d2v1/range_query_strings/src/README.txt

 b.
 Then, do a pre-order traversal from R_a to R_b and set all nodes to invalid.

 4. CHECK VALID:
 a.
-For a given keyword, get the largest prefix already in the Trie.
+For a given keyword, get the longest prefix already in the Trie.
 b.
-Check if all the TrieNodes representing the "path of this largest prefix" are valid.
+On the prefix leaf node from [4.a], check if the query keyword range is valid, by checking the siblings.

 5. Open Set and Close set.
 a. [,( condition belongs Range_Start.  ],) belongs to Range_End.